mariusz17/react-practice-task/README.md

 Remove and highlight record to be removed, when mouse over delete button.
 Error message if name or surname is empty.

-Context stores data and functions.
+Used Context for data and functions.

 # Getting Started with Create React App